You Can Help Keep the Air Cleaner -- Every Day!

 - Limit engine idling.

-- Use household, workshop,and garden chemicals in ways that keep evaporation to a minimum, or try to delay using them when poor air
+- Use household, workshop,and garden chemicals in ways that keep evaporation to a minimum, or try to delay using them when poor air quality is forecast.

 Days when particle pollution is expected to be high: